Babe Ruth

 Becoming a Baseball Star

-Babe Ruth began his professional baseball career as a pitcher for the Boston Red Sox.
-He was very good at pitching, but people soon noticed he could also hit the ball farther than almost anyone else.
-Because of this, he started playing more as a hitter.
+Babe Ruth began his professional career as a pitcher for the Boston Red Sox.
+He was very good at pitching, but people soon noticed he could hit the ball farther than almost anyone else.
+When Babe joined the New York Yankees in 1920, everything changed.
+He hit so many home runs that fans were amazed and baseball became more exciting to watch.

 Achievements and Records

 Babe Ruth set many records during his career.
-He hit 714 home runs, which was a record for many years.
+He hit 714 career home runs, which was a record for many years.
 In one season, he hit 60 home runs, which seemed unbelievable at the time.
+He helped his teams win seven World Series championships.
+Because of his big personality, fans gave him nicknames like โThe Bambinoโ and โThe Sultan of Swat.โ

 Life Beyond Baseball